Web Analytics

 Baby engaging in one of the best baby activities: free play on the floor with simple toys and safe household objects

 Why do we want to take our babies to various activities and places?
 I would guess that for most parents the answer is, “to help my baby learn and socialize”.
 (Especially if baby was born during the pandemic).
-Another answer I’ve heard is, “to prepare my baby for preschool”.
-And, of course, that makes sense.
+Other answers I’ve heard are, "to help with separation anxiety" and “to prepare my baby for preschool”.
+And, of course, that makes sense, at least on the surface.
 But let’s take a closer look.

 A "prepared" childhood